-Hans Van Gompel – October 2021 – Those who are not familiar with M&A contracts are often surprised that a major part of the contract is dealing with the so-called ‘Representations and Warranties’.
-Often, these ‘Representations and Warranties’ are drafted in a specific enclosure.
-Its likely they have more pages than the contract itself, the question raising: why?
+Hans Van Gompel – 17/01/2022 – Those who are not familiar with M&A contracts are often surprised that a major part consists of dealing with the so-called ‘Representations and Warranties’.
+Often, these ‘Representations and Warranties’ are drafted in a specific annex.
+It’s likely it counts more pages than the contract itself.
+But why is it this important?

 However, it is obvious that the buyer in such transactions is interested in obtaining control of the target company and its business activities, in exchange for payment of share price.
-In addition to opportunities, these activities imply (a lot of) risks.
-As previous owner, the seller knows these risks much better than the buyer (even if the latter has duly performed a due diligence investigation).
+In addition to opportunities, these activities may include certain risks.
+As the previous owner, the seller is much more aware of these risks than the buyer (even if the latter has performed a due diligence investigation).

-- legal and financial status of the target company;
+- the legal and financial status of the target company;

 - quality of its assets and debts;

-- status and value of IP, insurances, commercial contracts, public licenses, environmental obligations;
+- status and value of IP, insurance, commercial contracts, public licenses, and environmental obligations;

 - contingencies and potential hazards (such as pending litigation).

-Do you have a pending or proximate M&A transaction?
+Do you have a pending OR UPCOMING M&A transaction?